Third contestant voted off I’m a Celebrity 2023

 The third contestant has been eliminated from I’m a Celebrity 2023, days after Frankie Dettori and Nella Rose became the first stars to leave the jungle.

-On the latest episode, it was revealed that First Dates star Fred Sirieix would be going home, after finding themselves in the bottom two with ex-EastEnders actor Danielle Harold.
+On the latest episode, it was revealed that First Dates star Fred Sirieix would be going home, after finding himself in the bottom two with ex-EastEnders actor Danielle Harold.

-“I’ve loved living in the moment and not thinking about what’s happening next,” he said of his time in the jungle.
-He said he found jungle life “easy’ as he “prepared” himself “mentally” for the challenges.
+When asked if he’s changed his views on controversial politician Nigel Farage, with whom he butted heads at several points in the series, Sirieix told hosts Ant and Dec that, while they could “work together” in camp, “there is a side of Nigel Farage that I can’t connect with and will never connect with.”

-When asked if he’s changed his views on controversial politician Nigel Farage, Sirieix told Ant and Dec that, while they could “work together” in camp, “there is a side of Nigel Farage that I can’t connect with and will never connect with.”
+Sirieix previously hit out at Farage over a comment he made about “European greed” and, in an earlier episode, confronted the GB News host over what he described as a “shameful” 2016 Brexit poster that “demonised migrants”.

 The maître d’ joined both Dettori and Rose in saying he would like Sam Thompson to win the series.